Production of Alcohols and Other Oxygenates from Fossil Fuels and Renewables

 In addition, the OA developed a series of models on methanol production and databases on methanol synthesis and methanol production facilities.
 All of these are available on request.

-The output from Annex IV/Phase II was a series of reports, dealing with the topics identified above.
-The final report for Annex IV/Phase II is available on this web site.
+The output from Task 4 / Phase II was a series of reports, dealing with the topics identified above.
+The final report for Task 4 / Phase II is available on this web site.
 This final report also contains the conclusions of these studies and the Operating Agent’s recommendations.

 - New Zealand